tossdesu/FilmoGraphy/README.md

 This is my small pet project to consolidate knowledge and skills in mobile development.
 <br>
 <br>
-<b>At the moment prepared UI, business logic and added DI.
-Now working on the Presentation layer.</b>
+<b>At the moment added an ability to download film collections without detail info about each one.
+Now working on getting detail film info.</b>
 <br>
 As a source of information on films is used API <a href="https://kinopoiskapiunofficial.tech/" target="_blank">Kinopoisk Api Unofficial</a>
 <br>